November 16, 2022

 You can call HUD to get a referral to an approved housing counselor in your area, or look at the HUD.gov official site.

 Housing counseling can help you get a better idea of the credit expectations, down payment requirements, and other aspects of buying real estate with a home loan you should know.

 It’s good to get this counseling early; once you start house hunting, working with a realtor, or budgeting for your mortgage loan, you will need the advice and information these counseling sessions can provide.

 Counseling helps soon-to-be-homeowners to learn how to manage their mortgage payments and avoid falling behind.
-It can also help people learn the right skills needed to make a proper budget for before and after the mortgage has closed.
+It can also help people learn the right skills needed to make a proper budget before and after the mortgage has closed.